NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Experimental-SOPs/introduction.md

 ---

-> [!TIP]
+### TIP
-> More community-shared protocols can be found on [NFDI4Microbiota's protocols.io workspace](https://www.protocols.io/joinworkspace/nfdi4microbiota/XVJEW)
+More community-shared protocols can be found on [NFDI4Microbiota's protocols.io workspace](https://www.protocols.io/joinworkspace/nfdi4microbiota/XVJEW)

 **Disclaimer:**
 [NFDI4Microbiota](https://nfdi4microbiota.de/) makes an effort to collect relevant and updated Standard Operating Procedures from active community members who frequently use or have recently used the protocol for their own experiments.